Art (ART)

 Freehand drawing; emphasis on expressive use of materials.
 Two 2-hour studios per week.

-In the Art 112 studio course we build on the foundation of Art 111 with an emphasis on drawing as a form of thinking and communication in art and design disciplines.
-In the studio we will work to familiarize students with strategies of using drawing for analogy, translation, imagination, and abstraction.
+In the ART 1120 studio course, we build on the foundation of ART 1110 with an emphasis on drawing as a form of thinking and communication in art and design disciplines.
+In the studio, we will work to familiarize students with strategies of using drawing for analogy, translation, imagination, and abstraction.
 The exploration of techniques, media, subject matter, and processes are intended to support practices in various creative professions.
-Freehand drawing with various media will be the focus of this class with the intent that you will use your skills to develop ideas as part of your creative process.
+Freehand drawing with various media will be the focus of this class with the intent that students will use their skills to develop ideas as part of their creative processes.
 Typically Offered: Spring.

 Introduction to design process as it relates to art and design disciplines; studio problems to familiarize students with basic design process, principles and elements of design.
 Studio experiences, readings, and written analysis challenge students to explore basic two- and three-dimensional design and color.
 Two 3-hour studios a week and assigned work; attendance at outside events (lectures, symposiums, university gallery openings).
 Typically Offered: Fall and Spring.